Mercaptobenzothiazole: Reactions

 The compound is insoluble in water but dissolves upon the addition of base, reflecting deprotonation.

 Treatment with Raney nickel results in monodesulfurization, giving benzothiazole:

 The benzo ring undergoes electrophilic aromatic substitution at the position para to nitrogen.

+S-alkylation of mercaptobenzothiazole gives thioether, which can be oxidized to the sulfone.
+This sequence sets the stage for the Modified Julia olefination.

 Oxidation gives mercaptobenzothiazole disulfide.
 This disulfide reacts with amines to give sulfenamide derivatives such 2-morpholinodithiobenzothiazole.
 These compounds are used in sulphur vulcanization, where they act as accelerators.

 Uses

 Using 2-mercaptobenzothiazole, rubber vulcanizes with less sulfur and at milder temperatures, both factors give a stronger product.
 This effect was reported by workers at Pirelli and at Goodyear Tire & Rubber.
+Lorin B. Sebrell won the 1942 Charles Goodyear Medal for his work on mercaptobenzothiazole.

 In polymerization, it finds use as a radical polymerization inhibitor, chain transfer agent, reforming agent, and additive for photoinitiators.

 The compound has also been used in the past in the gold-mining industry for the froth flotation of gold from ore residue as part of the extraction process.

 Sodium salt is used as a biocide and preservative in adhesives (especially based on latex, starch, casein, and animal glues), paper, textiles.
 Often found together with sodium dimethyldithiocarbamate as e.g. Vancide 51.
 Zinc salt is used as a secondary accelerator in latex foam vulcanization.

 It can be added to oil-based hydraulic fluids, heat-transfer fluids (oils, antifreezes), cutting fluids and other mixtures as a corrosion inhibitor, effective for copper and copper alloys.

 It is also used in veterinary dermatology.

 In electroplating it is used as a brightener for copper sulfate baths, at about 50-100 milligrams/liter.
 Also can be added to silver cyanide baths.